Kayn-Pleiades/password-generator/README.md

 ### Commit 6: Lowercase confirm
 Goal for this commit: Ask if they want lowercase characters and then update the object properties accordingly.

+### Commit 7: Remaining criteria questions
+Goal for this commit: Repeat the above process for the remaining yes/no questions.
+Changed the confirm to a prompt because that's what the homework asks for.

 ## credits

 Discussion on how to call a function within that same fuction https://stackoverflow.com/questions/2940862/javascript-how-to-restart-a-function-from-inside-it